trpc-group/trpc-cpp/docs/en/setup_env.md

 # Specific Environment Guidelines

-tRPC-Cpp relies on third-party libraries (such as protobuf, gflags, fmtlib) for its source code dependencies.
+tRPC-Cpp framework relies on third-party libraries (such as protobuf, gflags, fmtlib) for its source code dependencies.
 Therefore, additional installation of dependency libraries is usually not required.
 Once the compilation environment is set up, it is typically sufficient to clone the code repository and compile it directly for execution.

-Below is a detailed guide on how to compile and run tRPC-Cpp on CentOS and Ubuntu.
+Below is a detailed guide on how to compile and run tRPC-Cpp framework on CentOS and Ubuntu.

 ## CentOS